rlnrbio/WikipediaClassification/README.md

 randomForest.py: More detailed analysis including feature importance of random Forest classification

 gloveModel.py: Script to run a more complex Glove (W2V derivate) and DNN classification model

+You also find the final report presenting the initial results of the project.